Guideline to Making Requests for Product Exclusions

 Requesters should make their request(s) using the Product Exclusion Request Form, a copy of which can be downloaded from the Tribunal's Web site.
 A separate form should be filed for each product in respect of which an exclusion is being sought.
-An electronic copy of the request should also be provided.
+All exclusion requests should be provided electronically in accordance with the Guideline on Filing of Documents.
 Requesters may also include more information than is requested in the Product Exclusion Request Form.

 Those requesting a product exclusion through an interim review should provide a completed Product Exclusion Request Form along with the other information described in the Tribunal's Guideline on Interim Reviews.

 Requests for product exclusions are circulated to all parties to the inquiry or review, or in the case of requests for interim reviews, to all parties in the inquiry or review that resulted in the finding or order in respect of which the interim review is sought.

 If any party, including a domestic producer, is opposed to the request for product exclusion in whole or in part, they should complete the Domestic Producer’s Response to Product Exclusion Request Form which can be downloaded from the Tribunal's Web site.Footnote 3 An electronic copy of the request should be provided in accordance with the Guideline on Filing of Documents.
 Responses by opposing parties are circulated to all parties, including the requester.

 If domestic producers consent to or do not oppose the request, they should so inform the Tribunal in writing.

 Separate and apart from their views on the merits of the request, any party opposing a request for product exclusion should comment on the proposed wording of the requested exclusion.